think-serverless/sls-cicd-test/README.md

 # sls-cicd-test

-Test CICD with serverless framework
+Deploy Lambda function using CICD and serverless framework